-Brand managers work from the captain's seat, guide market research, understand demographics, strategize, and then put it all in motion.
+Brand managers work from the captain's seat, conducting market research, understanding demographics, strategizing, and then putting it all into motion.
 In the event arena, a brand manager may decide to implement a brand ambassador program, send the brand to a large event, or promote the brand through sponsorship of an event.
 They could monitor all of these options at once and make sure everything is up to brand standards.
 The PR manager is the brand's top champion.
-They protect and promote the brand every time.
+They protect and promote the brand at all times.

-Your business is knowing how to help the brand represent itself in the best possible way on all avenues, including events.
-PR managers are trusted brand managers and enjoy profits in the six-figure range.
-To achieve this, you'll need at least a bachelor's degree and a proven track record of success.
+Your job is knowing how to help the brand represent itself in the best possible way across all channels, including events.
+PR managers are highly valued brand managers and can earn salaries in the six-figure range.
+To achieve this level of success, you'll need at least a bachelor's degree and a proven track record of success.
 A master's degree can also help you climb up the ranks of larger, more established brands or corporations.